-GC Spotlight: Jonathan Ollivent discusses his experiences in world leading model changes for the platform economy.
+GC Spotlight: Jonathan shares his experiences in model changes..

 This month we have Jonathan Ollivent under the spotlight.
 Jonathan has been with Uber for 7 years.
 He joined from DLA Piper to support the UK worker status litigation, before moving in-house full time, expanding his geographical scope and has now been leading Uber's EMEA Employment Team for the last few years.
 Jonathan led Uber's Supreme Court litigation in the UK, as well as the subsequent launch of the first ever worker status model in the platform economy, which included the pension scheme, union recognition deal and subsequent litigation workstreams.
 Jonathan and the team handle all of the opportunities and challenges facing platforms across EMEA in the future of work space, including litigation, legislative developments, supporting Uber's continued growth and product launches.
 The team recently won a global employment team award to recognise the pioneering and often unprecedented work done on a daily basis.